Healthy Lifestyle Changes

 The truth is that if you do not make the time for exercise, you will have to make time for illness.
 And exercise takes a lot less time out of your life than disease.

 I don’t have the energy to exercise: If you are unfit, you likely have low energy.
 And when you don’t have much energy, the last thing you can imagine is exercising.
-But until you become more active, you will not have the energy you so long for.
+But until you become more active, you won’t have the energy you want.
 As you begin exercising, you will start having more energy.
 You won’t start feeling better until you start moving.

 It’s just not the right time for me to start working out.
 “I’ll start working out when…